telerik/reporting-docs/designing-reports/connecting-to-data/expressions/extending-expressions/user-functions.md

 If your custom user functions are linked from an external assembly, in order the designer to recognize them, you will have to [extend the configuration of the start application]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/configuration/extending-report-designer%}).

- > The Stanandalone Report Designer cannot recognize assemblies that target .NET Core/5/6 and higher or .NET Standard 2.1 and higher
+ > The Standalone Report Designer cannot recognize assemblies that target .NET Core/5/6 and higher or .NET Standard 2.1 and higher

 For the Visual Studio Report Designer this is the 'deveng.exe.config' file that resides in 'C:\Program Files (x86)\Microsoft Visual Studio X.0\Common7\IDE' by default (it is recommended to create a backup copy before modifying it).
 You can type the expression by specifying the full assembly qualified name of the function and passing a parameter of the expected type.